 Buying a house can be intimidating, especially given all the specialized terms involved.
-So before you sign a mortgage or even begin your house search, it’s important to familiarize yourself with the following mortgage terminology.
+What is an “ARM,” and how does it differ from a fixed-rate mortgage?
+You know you have a good credit score, but what does “debt-to-income ratio” even mean?
+Your home will probably be the biggest purchase you make in your lifetime.
+So, before you sign a mortgage or even begin your house search, it’s important to familiarize yourself with mortgage vocabulary.

 A breakdown of the monthly payment schedule for a loan, including the amount you’ll pay towards interest and principal each month.

 An estimate of a property’s current market value based on professional inspection and comparison to similar real estate in the area.
 If you’re selling your home, certain improvements can help you boost your property’s value.